 From weeks two to four they are rapidly growing.
 They are becoming confident on their feet.
 They are beginning to establish pecking order in their initial attempts at play.
 It is natural and important to their development that they mouth each other and paw pat each other during this time.
 It is also critical for me to see who are the precocious little ones and who are the 'stay out of it' ones.
 There are a variety of personalities in the group and each personality belongs in a certain type of family lifestyle and I will want to weigh in on this at selection time.
 Far better to get the right personality for your household than the coat you think is the cutest!

 At four weeks old, you as the future puppy family, have the first opportunity to see/pick your baby.
 Picks are made in the order of deposit on my waiting list.
-I can tell many of the puppies apart.
+I can tell all the puppies apart (in almost all cases), but you cannot.
 When you have made your pick, the puppy will get a unique collar to mark it as SOLD and unavailable for others to select from.
 IF there is any availability of puppies at this time, I will e-mail pics to prospective families first - there will be no 'window shopping'.
 They will get their heads talked off (just like you did when you first called me!) and please understand that though we are just talking casually, I am really interviewing you and looking for the key elements I need to hear in order for you to be considered as getting a puppy.